 What we do

-The Children with Additional needs (CAN) Network provides information, advice and support for children and young people with additional needs and their families:
+The Children with Additional needs (CAN) Network is an information and support service for children and young people with additional needs and their families:

 Become a member

 Joining is free and means you'll be sent a monthly newsletter which gives you information about what's happening locally, activities and consultations.

 - Have a child or young person aged 0 to 25 with additional needs

 Children and young people with a diagnosed condition will also be able to get a Children with Additional Needs Network card.
 This gives you concessions at lots of attractions in and around Berkshire.

 We'll need evidence of a diagnosis before we can issue a card.

 Children with Additional Needs Network card concessions